 Figure 6 shows the scatterplots of SALSA2.0 modelled AOD against AERONET observed AOD.
-Fig 6a illustrates that the

-25 model AOD correlates well with the observations for the years 2003 - 2012.
+Fig 6a illustrates that the model AOD correlates well with the observations for the years 2003 - 2012.
 This is also reflected in the statistical values of the comparison as the correlation coefficient R is 0.79 and the normalized mean bias is -0.09.
-SALSA2.0 also captures the temporal evolution of AOD very well for the majority of stations.